hoanganh1999/coursework2021/journal.md

 ## 10/11/2020
 I have learned how to create a repository

+## 12/11/2020
+I have learnt how to use "#" to highlight what is important in the readme file.

 ## 13/11/2020
 I started to learn how to use raycast to dettect object because I needed to use this for my grappling hook/flying script.
 I found that raycast needed collider to work.